 The simple, classic, Chicken Marsala dish gets a slow cooker makeover to make this recipe so easy for a weeknight meal!
+Less than 15 minutes of prep time is all you need.
+This recipe can also be adapted for the Instant Pot.
 Gluten-free and Paleo too!

 The sauce is super simple with garlic, mushrooms, Marsala wine (which by the way can be found in most grocery stores near the vinegar), chicken broth, a splash of balsamic for a little acidity, and garnished with fresh parsley.
 To thicken, I used arrowroot starch at the very end.
 Oh, and I did a few tablespoons of coconut milk at the very end.
 I know, I do it all the time, but I just love a little creamy texture.